platypii/BASElineXR/README.md

  - Left controller hamburger is the ONLY way to force return to home.
  - Meta button + long-press trigger to start/stop recording.

+## Configuring a new dropzone

+In `VROptions.java` the following options are related to the real world for navigating safely back to the dz:

+ - `target`: The target dropzone landing area.
+A green reticle is drawn with the distance to this target.
+The altitude is used as ground-level offset for Altitude indicator panel.
+ - `minimap`: The lat/lng bounds and drawable resource (satellite image) for the minimap.

 ## Imagery

 Source: swisstopo